Automatic Combination of Sample Selection Strategies for Few-Shot Learning: ACSESS: Automatic Combination of Selection Strategies

 \paragraph{Identifying the Subset of Relevant Strategies}

-In the first phase, the aim is to identify relevant strategies that, when combined, can select high quality samples based on their different properties.
-Even though the most optimal combination would be achieved by searching through all the combinations of strategies, such search is infeasible as it requires extensive computation costs.
-Instead, we use three separate methods for selecting strategies, inspired by feature selection in traditional machine learning and the Datamodels approach~\cite{ilyas2022datamodels}, specifically: 1) \textit{forward} strategy selection; 2) \textit{backward} strategy selection; and 3) \textit{datamodels} strategy selection.
-The final subset of selection strategies is composed of the ones that are identified by each of the methods as most impactful, to minimise the effect of potential drawbacks of the individual method.
+In the second phase, the goal is to identify relevant strategies that, when combined, can select high-quality samples based on their complementary properties.
+Even though the optimal combination could be achieved by searching through all the combinations of strategies, such a search is infeasible as it requires extensive computation.
+Instead, we draw inspiration from methods commonly used for feature selection in traditional machine learning -- namely the \textit{forward} and \textit{backward} selection -- and for the first time apply them to the problem of sample selection.
+In addition, we adapt \textit{Datamodels}, introduced by~\citet{ilyas2022datamodels} for individual sample selection, to work on the level of strategies instead.
+Such an approach allows us to explore a more diverse set of possible strategy combinations as compared to forward/backward selection.
+All three of the methods are run independently of each other, each producing a separate set of strategies, i.e., $\mathbf{S_{F}}$, $\mathbf{S_{B}}$ and $\mathbf{S_{D}}$ respectively for forward, backward and datamodels selection.
+The final set of strategies used by our method is constructed as an intersection between these sets, i.e., $\mathbf{S_{final}} = \mathbf{S_{F}} \cap \mathbf{S_{B}} \cap \mathbf{S_{D}}$.
+This allows the method to identify the most impactful strategies (i.e., strategies identified by all of the methods), minimise the potential drawbacks of the individual methods (i.e., exploring also diverse combinations), and guarantee efficiency of the method, by identifying the lowest number of strategies possible.

-\textbf{Forward Selection} iteratively adds to the subset the selection strategy that results in the highest performance increase (similarly to forward feature selection).
+\textbf{Forward Selection} iteratively adds strategies that result in the highest performance increase (similarly to forward feature selection).
 Starting with an empty subset, the method alternates between two steps.
-First, for each strategy not included in the subset we determine the increase in performance the strategy would yield if added to the subset (evaluating the performance of samples selected by the combination of already selected subset and the potential new strategy and comparing to old subset).
-Afterwards, the strategy that provides the highest positive increase in performance is added to the subset and the first step is repeated.
-If no added strategy leads to increase of the overall performance, the process ends, resulting in the subset of relevant selection strategies.
+First, for each strategy not included in the subset of selected strategies, we determine the increase in performance the strategy would yield if added to the subset.
+We determine the increase by training the model with $N$ samples with the highest selection score determined by so far selected strategies (with weights uniformly distributed for all strategies, $w_s=1/|\mathbf{S_{temp}}|$).
+Second, the strategy that provides the highest positive increase in performance is added to the subset and the first step is repeated.
+If the addition of any strategy does not lead to a performance increase, the process ends, resulting in the subset of relevant selection strategies ($\mathbf{S_{F}}$) (see Algorithm~\ref{alg:forward} in Appendix~\ref{app:acsess-details} for more details).
+In essence, the forward selection iteratively adds the best-performing strategies to the set while the performance still increases.